eh-am/fightcade-gamepad-navigation/README.md

 - [ ] focus on join first
 - [ ] upon joining, also enter lobby
 - [ ] in search there's a bug where multiple items may ge tfocus
+- [ ] make outside links unclickable, or give a warning